Yumyummyyy/website-tutorial/README.md

 # website-tutorial
-# following a tutorial to learn more about website development.
+# NOTE: None of this code is mine, I am only following a tutorial to learn more about website development.